College of Veterinary Medicine Scholarships

 The Dean's International Education Award was established in 2021 by Dean Daniel Grooms to help DVM students pursue international experiences that enhance their academic study at ISU.

 These scholarships award up to $2,000 per student per experience.
-Scholarship applications are under rolling admissions.
+Students can apply for these scholarships more than once.
+Scholarship applications need to be submitted 2 months prior to the start of travel, unless specified otherwise.
 Start your scholarship application

 The International Veterinary Experience Scholarship is funded by the International Veterinary Experience Committee (IVEC) of the Student American Veterinary Medical Association (SAVMA).
 The International Veterinary Experience Scholarship is awarded to deserving SAVMA members who demonstrate a strong desire to participate in a veterinary-related international experience.
 Eight awards will be distributed this year in the amount of $500 each.
 Applications must be electronically submitted.
 Please Check SAVMA Website for Deadline.